Stefano Ricci

-Stefano Ricci S.p.A. employs over 500 people worldwide, and the 9000 square metre headquarters consist of office and production facilities.
+Stefano Ricci S.p.A. employs over 800 people worldwide, and the 9000 square metre headquarters consist of office and production facilities.
 By 2010, Stefano Ricci S.p.A. had acquired the Antico Setificio Fiorentino S.r.l., a historic silk-weaving mill located in the Oltrarno area of Florence.

 Founding

 The Stefano Ricci company was founded in 1972 by Florentine designer and Knight of the Order of Merit for Labour, Stefano Ricci, and his wife Claudia.
 Their first business location was in the family home on Via dei Niccoli, in Florence; the location remains open as the company's bespoke tailoring atelier.
-The current CEO is the eponymous Founder's eldest son, Niccolò Ricci, while the Creative Director, Filippo Ricci, is the founder's youngest son.
+The current CEO is the Founder's eldest son, Niccolò Ricci, while the Creative Director, Filippo Ricci, is the founder's youngest son.

 Boutiques

 The brand's first boutique was opened in Shanghai at the Ritz Carlton hotel in 1993, introducing the brand to the Chinese market.

 In February 2018 Stefano Ricci inaugurated its 60th monobrand boutique in Hong Kong, located in The Peninsula Hotel.
-Other flagship stores followed, including Beverly Hills(2001), New York (2005), Florence and Milan(2009), Moscow and Baku (2013), London (2016), and Vancouver (2018).
+Other flagship stores followed, including Beverly Hills (2001), New York (2005), Florence and Milan (2009), Moscow and Baku (2013), London (2016), and Vancouver (2018).
 All Stefano Ricci boutiques are characterised by a use of hand-worked materials such as Californian briar-root wood with brown and black variants, Tuscan travertine, pietra serena, and crocodile leather.